kmlawson/history-of-history-in-east-asia/seminars.md

 Wilkinson, Endymion Porter. *Chinese History: A Manual*.
 Fifth Edition.
 Harvard Univ Asia Center, 2018.  - A convenient digital version of the book can be purchased through the iOS and Android app [Pleco](https://www.pleco.com/).

 ### Elective Reading

+All students must read one of the elective reading categories.
+The elective reading categories are what you base your elective reading handout on.

 1. Schaberg, David *A Patterned Past: Form and Thought in Early Chinese Historiography* (2001) - Ch 1 The Rhetoric of Good Order [Library ebook](http://hdl.handle.net/2027/heb.09182)
 2. Schaberg, David *A Patterned Past: Form and Thought in Early Chinese Historiography* (2001) - Ch 5 The Anecdotal History [Library ebook](http://hdl.handle.net/2027/heb.09182)